dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 there is no query ARCount recorded and no query OPT RDATA recorded, is that because no query contained an OPT RR, or because that data was not stored?

-The Storage Parameters therefore also contains a Fields Hints item which specifies whether the encoder of the file recorded each data item if it was present.
+The Storage Parameters therefore also contains a Storage Hints item which specifies whether the encoder of the file recorded each data item if it was present.
 An application decoding that file can then use these to quickly determine whether the input data is rich enough for its needs.